Your Notion mobile app interface is split into two sections: the sidebar and the editor.

 If you accidentally delete a page, a workspace, or even your entire account, we can help!
 Accidents happen 😅 Just send us a message in the app by clicking

-We keep per-minute backups of our database, which allows us to restore a snapshot of your entire content at any minute in the past 30 days if you need it.
+We keep backups of our database, which allows us to restore a snapshot of your content in the past 30 days if you need it.

 Click on your current workspace's name at the very top left of your sidebar.
 Scroll to the bottom, and you'll see the option to